History of Syria: Syria under Bashar al-Assad (2000–2024)

 Tensions with the USA grew worse after 2002, when the US claimed Damascus was acquiring weapons of mass destruction and included Syria in a list of states that they said made-up an "axis of evil".
 The USA was critical of Syria because of its strong relationships with Hamas, the Islamic Jihad Movement in Palestine and Hezbollah, which the US, Israel and EU regard as terrorist groups.
 In 2003 the US threatened sanctions if Damascus failed to make what Washington called the "right decisions".
 Syria denied US allegations that it was developing chemical weapons and helping fugitive Iraqis.
 An Israeli air strike against a Palestinian militant camp near Damascus in October 2003 was described by Syria as "military aggression".
 President Assad visited Turkey in January 2004, the first Syrian leader to do so.
 The trip marked the end of decades of frosty relations, although ties were to sour again after 2011.
 In May 2004, the USA imposed economic sanctions on Syria over what it called its support for terrorism and failure to stop militants entering Iraq.
 Tensions with the US escalated in early 2005 after the killing of the former Lebanese PM Hariri in Beirut.
 Washington cited Syrian influence in Lebanon behind the assassination.
 Damascus was urged to withdraw its forces from Lebanon, which it did by April.

-Following 2004 al-Qamishli riots, the Syrian Kurds protested in Brussels, in Geneva, in Germany, at the US and UK embassies, and in Turkey.
+Following the Qamishli massacre in 2004, the Syrian Kurds protested in Brussels, in Geneva, in Germany, at the US and UK embassies, and in Turkey.
 The protesters pledged against violence in north-east Syria starting Friday, 12 March 2004, and reportedly extending over the weekend resulting in several deaths, according to reports.
 The Kurds allege the Syrian government encouraged and armed the attackers.
 Signs of rioting were seen in the towns of Qameshli and Hassakeh.

 Renewed opposition activity occurred in October 2005 when activist Michel Kilo and other opposition figures launched the Damascus Declaration, which criticized the Syrian government as "authoritarian, totalitarian and cliquish" and called for democratic reform.
-Leading dissidents Kamal al-Labwani and Michel Kilo were sentenced to a long jail terms in 2007, only weeks after human rights lawyer Anwar al-Bunni was jailed.
+Leading dissidents Kamal al-Labwani and Michel Kilo were sentenced to long jail terms in 2007, only weeks after human rights lawyer Anwar al-Bunni was jailed.

 Although Bashar al-Assad said he would reform, the reforms have been limited to some market reforms.

 Over the years the authorities have tightened Internet censorship with laws such as forcing Internet cafes to record all the comments users post on chat forums.
 While the authorities have relaxed rules so that radio channels can now play Western pop music, websites such as Wikipedia, YouTube, Facebook and Amazon have been blocked, but were recently unblocked throughout the nation.